7 Key Email Marketing Trends (2024-2026)

 ConvertKit has positioned itself as the top email solution for content creators.

-5. new email subscriber behavior changes email marketing tactics
+5. New email marketing tactics emerge

 Because even with double opt-in enabled, 22% of permissioned email fails to reach subscriber inboxes.

 To avoid spam filters and improve delivery, companies often ask new subscribers to add them to their trusted contacts.